 Unavailable revenues arise when potential revenues do not meet both the "measurable" and "available" criteria for recognition in the current period.
 Unearned revenues arise when the government receives resources before it has a legal claim to them, as when grant monies are received prior to incurring qualifying expenditures.
-In subsequent periods when both revenue recognition criteria are met or when the government has a legal claim to the resources, these revenues are removed from the balance sheet and the revenues are recognized.
+In subsequent periods when both revenue recognition criteria are met or when the government has a legal claim to the revenues are removed from the balance sheet and the revenues are recognized.

-Reconciliations of the Fund Financial Statements to the Government-Wide Financial Statements are provided to explain the differences created by the integrated approach of GASB Statement No. 34.
+Reconciliations of the Fund Financial Statements to the Government-Wide Financial Statements are provided to explain the differences.